grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 By using **anonymous input**, we provide a better documentation of the input value.
-Here, I wrote `AnyString()`, but of course, there can be a situation where I use more constrained data, e.g. `AnyAlphaNumericString()` when I need a string that does not contain any characters other than letters and digits.
+Here, I wrote `AnyString()`, but of course, there can be a situation where I use more constrained data, e.g. I would invent a method called `AnyAlphaNumericString()` if I was in need of a string that does not contain any characters other than letters and digits.
 Note that this technique **is applicable only when the particular value of the variable is not important, but rather its "trait"**.
 Taking authorization as an example, when a certain behavior occurs only when the input value is `Users.Admin`, there is **no sense** making it anonymous.
 On the other hand, for a behavior that occurs for all values other than `Users.Admin`, it makes sense to use a method like `AnyUserOtherThan(Users.Admin)` or even `AnyNonAdminUser()`.

 Now that the Statement itself is freed from the knowledge of the concrete value of `hostName` variable, the concrete value of "backup\_MY\_HOST\_NAME.zip" looks kind of weird.
 There is no clear indication of the kind of relationship between input and output and whether there is any at all (one may reason whether the output is always the same string or maybe it depends on the string length).
 It is unclear which part is added by the production code and which part depends on the input we pass to the method.
 This leads us to another technique.